alephmembeth/need-deeds/readme.md

 - The _Oxford Studies in Experimental Philosophy_ preprint is available in `/preprint`.
 - Data can be found in `/analysis`, along with a do file for analysis with Stata (version 14.2).

 [^1]: Bauer, Alexander Max, and Jan Romann (forthcoming): “Equal Deeds, Different Needs.
 Need, Accountability, and Ressource Availability in Third-Party Distribution Decisions”.
-In: Joshua Knobe, Tania Lombrozo, and Shaun Nichols (eds.): _Oxford Studies in Experimental Philosophy_.
+In: Joshua Knobe and Shaun Nichols (eds.): _Oxford Studies in Experimental Philosophy_.
 Vol. 5.
-Oxford: Oxford University Press.
+Oxford: Oxford University Press, 7–31.